 Spain – IGN http://www.ign.es/iberpix2/visor/

-Editing of the track can also be carried out using the map in your GPS mapping software e.g. Garmin Basecamp, Memory-Map, etc. and using some national map viewers.
-For example, you may want to move a section of your route to one where right of way is shown on the map or to visit somewhere to get refreshments.
+Editing of the track can also be carried out using the map in your GPS mapping software e.g. Garmin BaseCamp, Memory-Map, etc. and using some national map viewers.
+For example, you may want to move a section of your route to one where right of way is shown on the map or to visit somewhere to get refreshments or combine sections of two separate routes to make a traverse.

 Cicerone Extra readers will know that the publisher has recently taken the welcome step of starting to provide GPS routes to accompany their guidebooks.
 If there is not a GPS route available yet for the walk you want to do, you have two options:

-- search walk sharing sites to try and find one of the same route to download, as detailed above.
-This is usually quicker if you can find the walk.
+- search route-sharing sites to try and find a GPX track of the same route to download, as detailed above.
+This is usually quicker if you search for the walk by place-name.
 In Wikiloc, use the map to initially look at the shape of the candidate route relative to the map in the book - the eye is good at pattern matching - before deciding whether to download it.

 - use the information and the map provided in the guidebook to plot a detailed GPS route yourself, using digital mapping and/or Google Earth (I generally use both, starting with the map, then fine-tuning it in Google Earth).
 It is sometimes helpful to use the historical imagery provided in Google Earth where the season and lighting may make identification of paths on the ground more visible (but note the accuracy issue mentioned above with the older imaging).